-Rollators or rolling walkers help millions of people stay active and independent, making walking easier and safer both indoors and out.
+Rollators or rolling walkers help millions of people stay active and independent, making walking more accessible and safer both indoors and out.

 They’re lightweight, simple to use, and easy to transport, so they’re perfect for use at home or on the go.